 It is considered that WEL operates a single business unit.
-For the performance year ending 30 September 2015, the total remuneration of senior managers was £2.6million and the total remuneration of other material risk takers was £1.3million.
+For the performance year ending 30 September 2016, the total remuneration of senior managers was £2.6million and the total remuneration of other material risk takers was £1.24million.

-Senior Managers includes those employees, as defined by SYSC 4 and 19 of the PRA and FCA Handbooks, who are the most senior executives of WBC London Branch; their activities can materially affect a substantial part of WEL or its financial standing, either directly or indirectly.
+Senior Managers includes those employees, as defined by SYSC 4 and 19, SUP 10A & B of the FCA Handbook and Senior Management Functions chapter of the PRA CRR Handbook, who are the most senior executives of WBC London Branch and WEL; their activities can materially affect a substantial part of WEL or its financial standing, either directly or indirectly.
 Other material risk takers are those individuals (other than Senior Managers) identified in accordance with the European Regulation on Material Risk Takers and includes employees who can influence capital and/or liquidity, are in a control function, take market risk positions, and/or can approve large credit exposures or programmes.
 The above disclosures relate to the total remuneration of relevant employees, which has not been apportioned between WBCLB and WEL.